 Verbal reasoning include the child's ability figure out the context of a sentence, analogies or vocabulary.

 Non-verbal test measures the child's ability of visual and spatial relationships and how they correlate to geometric shapes and figures.

 Quantitative test measures the child's ability to reason numerically as well as problem solve.

 Each year CCUSD blanket tests all second-grade students during the school day in February.
 Referral testing for other elementary grades [through 5th grade] occurs in our district three times per year [fall, winter and spring].
 Both teachers and parents may refer students for testing.
 A child may not be retested on the same test within a 12 month period.
 If you would like to refer a child for testing, please fill out this form Parents may opt for outside (private testing) as long as the state of Arizona recognizes that test to qualify the student for gifted services.
-For more more information regarding gifted testing, please see the Gifted Testing page.

-At the secondary level, 6th-12th grade, CCUSD offers a variety of honors programs that lead to our Advanced Placement and International Baccalaureate programs at Cactus Shadows High School.
-For more information on high school programs, please feel free to contact the counseling department at CSHS or our IB Coordinator, Mrs. Pam Menton at email@example.com.
+At the secondary level, 9th-12th grade, CCUSD offers a variety of honors programs that lead to our Advanced Placement and International Baccalaureate programs at Cactus Shadows High School.
+For more information on high school programs, please feel free to contact the counseling department at CSHS or our IB Coordinator, Mrs. Pam Menton at [email protected]

 As a district, we work collaboratively with parents, students, administration and teachers to ensure our gifted students' needs are met in the classroom.